olmost/pp25/README.md

 column 0: halo mass
 column 1: number density of halos of that mass (dN/d ln M)

-lambda_cooling_tot.dat: cooling functions as a function of temperature interpolated to obtain the results for metallicities log(Z) = [-3; 0.5; step = 0.1] (interpolated from the results found in Table 5 and onwards of Sutherland & Dopita 1993)
+cooling_functions/lambda_cooling_tot.dat: cooling functions as a function of temperature interpolated to obtain the results for metallicities log(Z) = [-3; 0.5; step = 0.1] (interpolated from the results found in Table 5 and onwards of Sutherland & Dopita 1993)

 column 0: log temperature
 column 1-35: log cooling rate